beumsk/rpg/README.md

 ## Todo

-- ensure reset resets everything => attention to shallow copy vs deep copy!

-- work on attack improve !!
 - simplify codes: map change, dry as much as possible (enemy/player attack, btnCreation, ...?)
-- info in fight menu hover + review btn designs
 - confirmation modal => buy any, use item, equip stuf

 - review lvlup => give points to distribute on stats ?
-- max of 4 attacks, select the ones to have in fight

 - improve fights: better ai, attack range, elemental str&def?,
-- improve maps: add things on those: npc, quests,
+- work on attack improve !!
+- max of 4 attacks? select the ones to have in fight
 - more fights? add element on map to add new enemies or trainingMap?

 - Tuto => get attack => fight enemy => buy potion and use it => door to temple
+- first fight intro+tuto against master that we lose as we only have basic attacks?

+- improve maps: add things on those: npc, quests,
 - => create paths on map? at least some decoration.

 - test difficulty of game & add difficulty option?